Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Detailed Principles and Examples of the

 \item \textbf{Relational Antonyms}: Also known as converse antonyms, these pairs describe a reciprocal relationship where one implies the existence of the other.
 Examples include: \begin{itemize} \item parent / child \item teacher / student \item buy / sell \item employer / employee \end{itemize} Relational antonyms are context-dependent and do not represent direct opposites in a binary sense, making them unsuitable for standard negation purposes. \end{itemize}

 \paragraph{General Principles of Standard Negation.} \begin{itemize} \item The negated sentence must preserve all elements (subject, tense, objects, adjuncts, etc.) of the original, except for the truth value of the main predicate. \item When naturalness and logical negation conflict, logical correctness takes priority, but minimal rephrasing is allowed for fluency. \item If the negated clause creates a contradiction with other parts of the sentence, the contradictory clause must be removed.
-For example, \\ "While the spatial size of the entire universe is unknown, it is possible to measure the size of the observable universe, which is approximately 93 billion light-years in diameter." \\ $\rightarrow$ "While the spatial size of the entire universe is unknown, it isn’t possible to measure the size of the observable universe." \\ (The relative clause must be removed due to semantic contradiction inside one sentence.) \end{itemize}
+For example, the standard negation of the sentence "While the spatial size of the entire universe is unknown, it is possible to measure the size of the observable universe, which is approximately 93 billion light-years in diameter." \\ will be "While the spatial size of the entire universe is unknown, it isn’t possible to measure the size of the observable universe." \\ The relative clause must be removed because its content directly contradicts the negated main clause. \end{itemize}

 \paragraph{Common Negation Errors and Corrections.} \begin{itemize} \item \textbf{Original sentence}: His characteristic style fuses samba, funk, rock \textbf{and} bossa nova with lyrics that blend humor and satire with often esoteric subject matter. \begin{itemize} \item \textbf{Incorrect negation}: His distinctive style \textbf{doesn't fuse} samba, funk, rock \textbf{or} bossa nova with lyrics that blend humor and satire with often esoteric subject matter. \item \textbf{Correct negation}: His distinctive style\textbf{ doesn't fuse} samba, funk, rock \textbf{and} bossa nova with lyrics that blend humor and satire with often esoteric subject matter. \item \textbf{Explanation}: The verb "fuse" implies a combination of all listed elements. "and" must be preserved. \end{itemize}